GabrielsWings/SIEM-Lab-Alerting/logs.md

 - Logs are successfully collected from **Kali Linux** into Wazuh.
 - Compliance checks against **PCI DSS** and **TSC frameworks** were performed.
 - Event logs confirm that **Wazuh agents are properly configured** and sending data.

-This validates the setup and monitoring skills required for SIEM deployment and compliance management.